Tarsiciosh/EssentialFeed/README.md

 - change the class type in storyboard
 - connect the outlets with ctrl + drag
 [add `FeedImageCell` with storyboard connections]
-- add feed (with prototypes) to the FeedViewController
+- add private feed (with FeedImageViewModel.prototypeFeedc) to the FeedViewController
 - update the table view functions
+- cast the cell to the FeedImageCell
 - then cell.configure(with: model)
 - add and extension to the FeedImageCell (in the FeedViewController file)
 - create the configure(with:) func